sensu/sensu-docs/content/sensu-core/1.4/platforms/sensu-on-rhel-centos.md

 single process), and `sensu-enterprise-dashboard` (which provides the dashboard API and web application).

+_NOTE: As of Sensu Enterprise 3.0 the package dependency providing Java has changed from `java-1.7.0-openjdk` to `java-1.8.0-openjdk`.
+Some versions of RHEL/Centos may require the EPEL package repository to provide this version of the OpenJDK runtime._

 _WARNING: Sensu Enterprise is designed to be a drop-in replacement for the Sensu Core server and API, **only**.
 Sensu Enterprise uses the same `sensu-client` process provided by the Sensu Core installer packages (above).
 As a result,